Entering Student FAQs - Princeton Theological Seminary

 Housing plays an important role in your seminary experience.
 We hope our housing options will provide you with a place to call “home.”

-Residents of Brown Hall will receive lunches in the Mackay Campus Center Monday through Friday.
-Brown Hall residents can also buy into a dinner plan Monday through Thursday.
-All other meals are up to the student to acquire.
+Residents of Brown Hall will receive breakfast and lunch at the Mackay Campus Center Monday through Friday during the academic year as part of their housing package.
+Additionally, residents have the option to purchase a voluntary dinner plan, available Monday through Thursday.
+All other meals are the responsibility of the student.

 We will do our best to accommodate housing requests, and we ask for your patience as we try to accommodate as many students as possible.
-Incoming students will hear from the Student Administrative Services Office by the end of May.
+Incoming students will hear from the Housing Office by mid June.
 At that time, we will give you all the information you need about where you will be living in the fall.

-Please contact Residential Life, resdential.life@ptsem.edu with your questions and concerns about move-in dates and accomedations.
+Please contact Housing, pts.housing@ptsem.edu with your questions and concerns about move-in dates and accommodations.

 Summer Language